Azure/CanadaPubSecALZ/docs/archetypes/hubnetwork-azfw.md

-# Archetype: Hub Networking with Fortigate Firewalls
+# Archetype: Hub Networking with Azure Firewall

 ## Table of Contents